SAIL: Faster-than-Demonstration Execution of Imitation Learning Policies

 Abstract

-We propose SAIL (Speed-Adaptive Imitation Learning), a framework for enabling faster-than- demonstration execution of policies by addressing key technical challenges in robot dynamics and state-action distribution shifts.
-Offline Imitation Learning (IL) methods such as Behavior Cloning (BC) are a simple and effective way to acquire complex robotic manipulation skills.
+Offline Imitation Learning (IL) methods such as Behavior Cloning (BC) are effective at acquiring complex robotic manipulation skills.
 However, existing IL-trained policies are confined to execute the task at the same speed as shown in the demonstration.
 This limits the task throughput of a robotic system, a critical requirement for applications such as industrial automation.
-SAIL features four tightly-connected components: High-gain control to enable high-fidelity tracking of IL policy trajectories, consistency-preserving trajectory generation to ensure smoother robot motion, adaptive speed modulation that dynamically adjusts execution speed based on motion complexity, and action scheduling to handle real-world system latencies.
-Experimental validation on six robotic manipulation tasks shows that SAIL achieves up to a speedup over demonstration speed in simulation and up to 3.2× speedup on physical robot.
+In this paper, we introduce and formalize the novel problem of enabling faster-than-demonstration execution of visuomotor policies and identify fundamental challenges in robot dynamics and state-action distribution shifts.
+We instantiate the key insights as SAIL (Speed-Adaptive Imitation Learning), a full-stack system integrating four tightly-connected components: (1) a consistency-preserving action inference algorithm for smooth motion at high speed, (2) high-fidelity tracking of controller-invariant motion target, (3) adaptive speed modulation that dynamically adjusts execution speed based on motion complexity, and (4) action scheduling to handle real-world system latencies.
+Experiments in 12 tasks across simulation and two real robot platforms shows that SAIL achieves up to a 4× speedup over demonstration speed in simulation and up to 3.2× speedup on physical robots.

 Real-World Results